 In a large frying pan over high heat, warm 2 to 3 teaspoons oil until hot but not smoking.
 Add the scallops and cook without turning until golden brown on one side, 1 to 2 minutes.
 Turn and continue cooking until starting to turn opaque but not yet cooked through, about 30 seconds.
 Transfer to a plate and cover to keep warm.
 Do not clean the pan.

-- Pat the salmon dry with a paper towel (if using king salmon, discard the skin).
-Cut the salmon into 1-inch pieces and season lightly with salt and pepper.
+- Pat the fish dry with a paper towel (if using barramundi, discard the skin).
+Cut the fish into 1-inch pieces and season lightly with salt and pepper.

 Cook the moqueca